What You Get

 What are Joules?
 What exactly are Kilowatts?
 How do they apply to thermal energy and what is Delta T?

-This section highlights the difference between power and energy and frames how we are going to measure the energy we are trying to create, store, and distribute.
-As well as description of some of the terms and measurements used within the industry and this course
+This section highlights the difference between power and energy and frames how we are going to measure the energy we are trying to create, store and distribute, as well as describe some of the terms and measurements used within the industry and this course.
+An essential starting point.

 2. Heat loss